danse/opwer/README.md

 My assumption is that you will use the commands provided by Opwer always from the same directory, where you will keep configuration files for search and filtering scripts.
-That directory should also contain a file named `upwork-key`, containing the key provided from Upwork to you in order to use its services
+Running `opwer-init` in that directory will produce a file named `opwer-credential`, containing the key provided from Upwork to you in order to use its services.
+This is used by other Opwer scripts like `opwer-search`

 #### Dependencies